Find Trade Colleges

 Example of Explosives Worker, Ordnance Handling Expert, or Blaster Job Place and detonate explosives to demolish structures or to loosen, remove, or displace earth, rock, or other materials.
 May perform specialized handling, storage, and accounting procedures.
 Includes seismograph shooters.

-Daily Life Of an Explosives Worker, Ordnance Handling Expert, or Blaster
+List of Explosives Worker, Ordnance Handling Expert, or Blaster Job Duties

 - Connect electrical wire to primers, and cover charges or fill blast holes with clay, drill chips, sand, or other material.